-Mr McNicholas is a global coordinator of Sidley’s privacy, data security, and information law practice.
-His practice focuses on clients facing complex information technology, constitutional and privacy issues in civil and white-collar criminal matters.
-Mr McNicholas concentrates his practice on trial and appellate representations of technologically-sophisticated companies facing complex personal information issues.
-He has significant experience with cutting-edge internet and information law matters involving privacy and data protection, electronic surveillance, information security, cloud computing, 'big data', and national security.
-His internal investigation and litigation matters have frequently involved complex, multi-jurisdictional, and multi-national litigation issues, and have included federal court jurisdictional and constitutional concerns, especially related to the First and Fourth Amendments.
+Ed McNicholas, a co-leader of Sidley’s privacy, data security, and information law practice, has an extensive practice representing clients facing complex information technology, constitutional and privacy issues in civil and white-collar criminal matters.
+Mr McNicholas focuses on trial and appellate representations of technologically sophisticated clients facing complex personal information and cybersecurity issues.
+Commended by The Legal 500 US for his “deep knowledge of privacy and information security”, Mr McNicholas spearheads Sidley’s cybercrime and cybersecurity focus and has significant experience with a wide-range of cutting-edge Internet and information law matters involving privacy and data protection, electronic surveillance, cloud computing, trade secrets, online advertising, social media, “big data” and national security.

-This biography is an extract from The International Who's Who of Information Technology which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Telecommunications Media & Technology which can be purchased from our Shop.